mdeveloper-cb/microservices-demo-cb/README.md

 web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

+** This is my first attempt to complete a change!!!
+Use this wisely!!
+** Now this repo is ready

 **Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, and gRPC**.
 This application works on any Kubernetes cluster, as well as Google